RecordsKeeper/recordskeeper-python-sdk/docs/source/stream.rst

     txid = publish(address, stream, key, data)

     print txid    #prints the transaction id of the data published

-It will return a transaction id of the published data, use this information to retrieve the particular data from the stream.
+It will return the transaction id of the published data, use this information to retrieve the particular data from the stream.

 **2. Retrieve an existing item from a particular stream against a transaction id**